 So, the NT adds a few Christological nuances to the Idol of God for those who follow King Jesus:

-- The concept of Idol is about a human embodied ruling and the expanding of that rule over all creation, which is fulfilled in the ascension of King Jesus to be King of king and through his people he is manifest in all places.
+- The concept of Idol is about a human embodied ruling and the expanding of that rule over all creation, which is fulfilled in the ascension of King Jesus to be King of kings and through his people he is manifest in all places.

 - King Jesus alone is the Idol of God since he lives with God fully and completely in his human body.